-So Fi Zine is a sociological fiction publication which aims to open and creatively extend the promise and craft of sociological imagination.
-We publish twice per year.
-The zine brings together short stories, cartoons, photo essays, poetry, mini zines, sketches, and other creative works.
-So Fi Zine is a space for creative translational and arts-based research, and art inspired by social science.
-The zine is an independent online and DIY print publication created and edited by Ashleigh Watson, published by Frances St Press.
+So Fi Zine aims to open and creatively extend the promise and craft of sociological imagination.
+The zine is a space for creative translational and arts-based research, and art inspired by social science.
+So Fi stands for sociological fiction—we publish short stories, cartoons, photo essays, poetry, mini zines, sketches, and other creative works.
+So Fi Zine is an independent online and DIY print publication created and edited by Ashleigh Watson, published by Frances St Press.
 ISSN 2209-3028 (Online).

 EDITION #4 ONLINE NOW